zachwhitedev/old-basketball-stats-api/README.md

 Update- added a Classic Load Balancer and bought a domain name with Route 53 AND added a subdomain onto that domain for the app to use as its HTTPS redirect.
 Whole thing was kind of a pain, but managed to do it in under 2 hours.
 This video was a great help: https://www.youtube.com/watch?v=JsqTSZo2qlQ

 Feel like my AWS binge is over for now because I'm a bit worn out.
 Looking forward to getting back to actually developing next time.

+Update- turns out my AWS binge wasn't over.
+Just made the switch from MySQL installed on a Digital Ocean droplet to AWS RDS PostgresQL.
+I'm really liking the fact that RDS is managed, has a generous free tier, and I'm also really liking pgadmin4 as a GUI for managing it all.